 You are eligible for the Dental Plan if you are

-- an active member with medical coverage under the Traditional Program;
+- an active member with medical coverage under Pastor's Participation;

-- an active member offered medical coverage under the Affiliated Benefits Program (ABP) and your employer offers the Dental Plan to your employment classification;
+- an active member offered medical coverage under menu options and your employer offers the Dental Plan to your employment classification;

-- a disabled member under the Traditional Program or the ABP who is enrolled in the Dental Plan when your disabled status begins;* or
+- a disabled member covered under Pastor's Participation or menu options who is enrolled in the Dental Plan when disabled status begins*; or

 *If there is a break in coverage or dues are not submitted on time, your coverage will end.